 Anne enjoys spending time with children to stimulate social-emotional learning and promote self-help skills.
 In her spare time, Anne enjoys talking and playing with her daughter, practicing yoga, and exploring the wilderness

 Tim Salinetro (far right) graduated with a B.S. in Mathematics and a minor in theology in May 2004 and recently completed coursework for a Master’s degree in Early Childhood /Elementary Education, all at Duquesne University.
-This is Tim’s fourteenth year as an educator at the Children’s School, and this will be his seventh year as a head teacher in the three-year-old program.
+This is Tim’s fifteenth year as an educator at the Children’s School, and this will be his eighth year as a head teacher in the three-year-old program.
 He is a Youth Group advisor at his church, where he mentors middle and high school youth from the neighborhood.
 He enjoys tinkering (busying himself with something without clear results), bird watching, building and repurposing things, spending time outdoors, and sharing these interests with children of all ages.